Sabareh/ethereum-fraud-detection/README.md

 # Detecting and Classifying Fraudulent Ethereum Accounts Using Machine Learning

 ## Overview
-This project implements a comprehensive system for detecting fraudulent accounts on the Ethereum blockchain using both supervised and unsupervised machine learning approaches.
-It analyzes transaction patterns, account behaviors, and network relationships to identify potential fraud with high accuracy.
+This project implements a comprehensive system for detecting fraudulent Ethereum accounts using both supervised and unsupervised machine learning techniques.
+It examines transaction patterns, account behaviors, and network interactions to uncover potential fraud.

 ## Features
 - Transaction pattern analysis